cocos/cocos-docs/en/editor/publish/custom-project-build-template.md

 Parameters are imported into these templates during the build, and content that is frequently changed during the build is placed in sub-templates of that template.
 You only need to modify what you want to use, so that the build templates within the project can be updated less frequently.

-> **Note**: The copy template occurs after the rendered template.
+> **Note**: the copy template occurs after the rendered template.
 For example, if both `index.ejs` and `index.html` exist in this directory, the final packaged package will be the `index.html` file instead of the `index.ejs` rendered file.

 ### JSON Type